 - Improper backing, passing, or turning

-The state of Virginia takes driver, passenger, and pedestrian safety very seriously.
-In fact, Virginia imposes seat belt and car seat laws, a graduated driver licensing system, and strict laws against driving while under the influence of alcohol or while texting on a cell phone.
+Virginia takes driver, passenger, and pedestrian safety very seriously.
+The state imposes seat belt and car seat laws.
+It also sets heavy penalties for driving while under the influence of alcohol or while texting on a cell phone.

-VA § 46.2-894 requires anyone involved in a car accident causing injury, death, or damage to property to stop as close to the scene of the accident as possible without obstructing the flow of traffic.
-Each involved driver is required to report the following information:
+VA § 46.2-894 requires anyone involved in a car accident causing injury, death, or property damages to report their accident to the police.
+All drivers involved in a crash must provide the following information:

 - Driver’s License Number

 Severe injuries could prevent an accident victim from promptly reporting this information.
 However, they must do so as soon as possible following necessary medical treatments.
 Failure to comply with these requirements can result in a misdemeanor or felony criminal charge.